 Academic advisors are trained in academic success strategies, and well versed in the services available on campus to address a wide variety of student challenges (both academic and non-academic) that may impact academic performance.
 If you find yourself unable to overcome performance difficulties, or detect a negative trend in your performance, consult your assigned academic advisor.

-Please visit our Academic Success Program page for more information about resources.
+Please visit our Success Strategies page for more information about resources.